 For all the usefulness there is in soap.

 If someone tells you you’re looking “fresh as a daisy,” it’s a high compliment and means you’re looking very good that day.
 The expression stems from the Old English word for daisies, “day’s eye.”
 At night, the petals of a daisy would close over its yellow “eye” and then re-open in the morning once the sun was out.
 So, when someone says you look “fresh as a daisy,” they’re implying that it looks like you got a good night’s sleep.

 Do you bite your nails, chew with your mouth open, or love drinking soda?
 If so, you may want to nip those bad habits in the bud before they get out of control.
 While most of us use the expression in the context of ending bad habits, it literally means to end something at an early stage.
 If you remove, or “nip,” a bud from a plant, it prevents the flower from blooming.

-Though made famous by the band Poison in 1988, the phrase “every rose has its thorns” is an ancient proverb with no known origin.
-In general, it means that even someone as beautiful and seemingly perfect as a rose is not without their flaws.
+Though made famous by the band Poison in 1988, the phrase “Every rose has its thorns” is an ancient proverb with no known origin.
+In general, it means that even someone, or something, as beautiful and seemingly perfect as a rose is not without its flaws.